Get Great Photos of these Yellow Blooms

 4 – Base yourself near the fields

-Just imagine yourself looking out from your villa rental pool onto a field of cheery bobby sunflower heads.
+Just imagine yourself looking out from your villa rental pool onto a field of cheery bobbing sunflowers.
 The biggest surprise, Mugello, just a short distance north of Florence, is the place to go.
-There are many fields hidden in this surprising valley which is not only close to outlet shopping and the famous “Formula Uno” racetracks, but is also the ideal setting for hiking and bike tours!
+There are many fields hidden in this surprising valley which is not only close to outlet shopping and the famous “Formula Uno” racetrack but is also the ideal setting for hiking and bike tours!

 5 – Go towards the ocean